arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/attendance.md

 1. **Ongoing Updates**:
    - The attendance list for Stage 1 fellows is a living document.
+   - We report total time (minutes) a fellow attend each session
    - It will be regularly updated following each session to reflect the most current attendance data.

 2. **Critical Attendance Threshold**: